 The solar panel ships with mounting brackets.
 These brackets can be found in the mounting hardware package.
 Remove the right and left arm brackets, as well as the mount from the package.
-Attach the right and left arm brackets, using $1/4-20 \times 0.75$ Hex bolt and nuts as shown in FIGURE 3-4.
-Use the matching lock washers and flat washers as shown in FIGURE 3-5.
+Attach the right and left arm brackets, using $1/4-20 \times 0.75$ hex bolt and nuts as shown in FIGURE 3-4.
+FIGURE 3-5 shows a closeup view of one of the bolts after it has been tightened.
+The inset drawing in FIGURE 3-4 shows the correct mounting order for the bolt, nut, and washers.